SanyueHan/COMP3027J-Data-Mining-Machine-Learning/Assignments/Assignment_1/markdown/report.md

 ### 2. Literature Review
 We found our data set at [kaggle](https://www.kaggle.com/mirichoi0218/insurance)

 The data set is about insurance cost prediction.
-Tt has seven columns:
+It has seven columns:
 - age: age of primary beneficiary
 - sex: insurance contractor gender, female, male
 - bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height,